 As a beginner, you might not think about flexibility and mobility, but they are important gym workouts for success in your role in your fitness journey.
 If your muscles are tight and your joints feel stiff, working out can become uncomfortable or even painful.
 That’s why incorporating yoga and stretching routines into your gym sessions is important.

-Yoga isn’t just about flexibility; it improves balance, posture, and body awareness.
+Stretching isn’t just about flexibility; it improves balance, posture, and body awareness.
 It helps reduce muscle soreness after workouts and prevents injuries by keeping your muscles loose and limber.
 Stretching before and after workouts can also improve your range of motion, making movements feel smoother and easier.

-Once you’re comfortable with bodyweight exercises, the next step is to introduce light dumbbells into your routine.
+Once you’re comfortable with body weight exercises, the next step is to introduce light dumbbells into your routine.
 Strength training with weights helps build muscle, improve bone density, and boost overall health.
 You don’t need to lift heavy weights to see results; starting with light dumbbells allows your body to adapt gradually.

 You can start with beginner gym dumbbell workouts, like shoulder presses, bicep curls, and dumbbell squats.
 These movements target key muscle groups and help improve strength without putting too much strain on your body.